 "If you add spices and aromatics such as bay leaves and garlic to your slow cooker, you'll still get gorgeous rich flavours even if you're not adding meat," says Fiona.

-"Be mindful that long hours of cooking may make your food look dull and pale, so add colourful garnishes of herbs to serve, or yoghurt if you're making a chilli or curry."
+"Be mindful that hours of cooking may make your food look dull and pale, so add colourful garnishes of herbs to serve, or yoghurt if you're making a chilli or curry."

 Fiona also advises: "If you're looking to make big meals for a family, you should opt for a larger 5 to 8L model.
 If you'll be cooking for two, all you'll need is a 3 to 4.5L model."